 The 7 Simplest Ways To Lower Your Bounce Rate and Get More Conversions

 The worst enemy of the conversion is the bounce rate.
-Most people who visit your website, unless you have perfectly targeted and optimized it leave before even reading it or taking a closer look.
+Most people who visit your website – unless you have perfectly targeted and optimized it – leave before even reading it or taking a closer look.

-You can’t convert users to buyers or subscribers if they bounce right away.
+You can’t convert users to buyers or subscribers when they bounce right away.

 In case you have 80% of visitors bouncing you lose 80 users of of 100!
 Imagine a store where 80 out of 100 people just open the door and leave instantly.

-That’s why I introduce to you the 7 simplest ways to lower your bounce rate and get more conversions:
+That’s why I introduce to you the 7 simplest ways to lower your bounce rate and get more conversions.

 Depending on what kind of visitors you have or expect,

-1. Place your offer above the fold
+1. Place your offer on top

 2. Do not distract

 All three kinds of visitors expect the fulfillment of their wishes above the fold with no distraction.
-If they can’t see or find what they are after they’ll leave.
+When they can’t see or find what they are after they’ll leave.

 3. Be readable

 Seeing just a huge junk of text without anything bold, italics or otherwise highlighted just makes me skim the text to find a clue whether I’m interested or not.

 4. Target specific topics

 Don’t offer solely too broad low value information and be clear on what you offer.
 The most targeted search traffic comes from so called long tail queries.

 5. Explain acronyms and industry terms

 Some searchers just look for an explanation.
-CSMV often do not know them but once you explain are drawn to the “new know how”.
+Casuals often do not know them but once you explain are drawn to the “new know how”.

 6. Mind the eyes